 - Is it dangerous?
 There’s a few parts, but it’s mostly a safe hike.

 - Recommended?
 Absolutely!
-It was my favorite hike when I went to Sedona.
+It was my favorite hike when I went to Sedona for the first time.

-Aside from this basic info, also do note that can and SHOULD bring water and some snacks.
-For most of the year, Sedona’s weather is pretty unbearably hot, although in these caves, it does get pretty chilly.
+Aside from this basic info, also do note that can and should bring water and some snacks.
+For most of the year, the weather in Sedona can be very hot, although in these caves, it does get pretty chilly.

-Here’s a step by step guide to finding the caves in Soldiers Pass:
+The step by step guide to the Soldier Pass trail (and finding the secret caves):

 1) Start by driving to the Soldiers Pass trailhead: